-If the allegation is not demonstrably false and there is cause to suspect that a child is suffering or is likely to suffer significant harm, the DO should refer to Children's social care and ask them to convene an immediate strategy meeting / discussion:
+If the allegation is not demonstrably false and there is cause to suspect that a child is suffering or is likely to suffer significant harm, the DO should refer to Children's Social Care and ask them to convene an immediate strategy meeting / discussion:

 - If a child is not believed to have suffered, or to be likely to suffer Significant Harm but a police investigation will continue, the Designated Officer (DO) should conduct this discussion with the police, the designated senior manager and any other agencies involved to evaluate the allegation and decide how it should be dealt with;

-- This Evaluation discussion should take place within one working day and must consider how to take matters forward in a criminal process parallel with a disciplinary process or whether any disciplinary action will need to await the completion of the police enquiries and/or prosecution.
-The progress should be reviewed by the police no later than four weeks after the initial evaluation meeting and thereafter at fortnightly or monthly intervals.
+- This Evaluation discussion should take place within 1 working day and must consider how to take matters forward in a criminal process parallel with a disciplinary process or whether any disciplinary action will need to await the completion of the police enquiries and/or prosecution.
+The progress should be reviewed by the police no later than 4 weeks after the initial evaluation meeting and thereafter at fortnightly or monthly intervals.

 Strategy meeting / discussion

 Wherever possible, a strategy meeting / discussion should take the form of a meeting.
 However, on occasions a telephone discussion may be justified.
 The following is a list of possible participants: